Tibialis cranial muscle

 Insertion: Variable depending on the species, but is either on the metatarsal or on the tarsal bones.

-Relations: Covered by the Extensor digitorum longus muscle on ungulates.
-On humans, carnivores and rabbits it is more superficial and covered directly by the crural fascia.
+Relations: Covered by the extensor digitorum longus muscle on ungulates.
+In humans, carnivores and rabbits, it is more superficial and covered directly by the crural fascia.
 It covers the cranial tibial vessels.
 Its tendon passes through the retinaculum of crural extensors.
-Its own a passing vagina synovium under the retinaculum.
-Its posseses it own subtendinous bursa in various spieces.
+It has a passing vagina synovium under the retinaculum.
+It possesses its own subtendinous bursa in various species.

-Action: Flexion of the tarsus and rotation of the paw laterally.
+Action: Flexion of the tarsus and lateral rotation of the paw.

 Vascularization: Multiple branches of the cranial tibial vessels.